coldfix/website/2017/06/13/git-dir2mod.rst

         python git-filter-tree/git_filter_tree dir2mod \
         $(readlink -f ../treemap) $subfolder $url

-This creates an index of ``COMMIT → TREE`` that associates to every existing commit its rewritten root tree.
+This creates an index of ``OLD_TREE → NEW_TREE`` that associates to the root tree of every existing commit its rewritten root tree.
 We will extract this index into an easier to access directory structure:

 .. code-block:: bash

     mkdir .git/trees
-    <.git/objmap while read sha1 tree; do echo $tree>.git/trees/$sha1; done
+    <.git/objmap while read old new; do echo $new>.git/trees/$old; done

 And second, rewrite the commits (sequential):